denten-books/plain-text/1-metaphor.md

 example, in lending you a copy of the text.
 I am fairly certain that the text will remain unaltered as I pass the book into your hands.
 By contrast, the computed sign adjusts itself to new contexts.
-An electronic version of *Hamlet* could adapt to the new reader's geographic location, mood, or consumption habits.
+An electronic version of *Hamlet* could change based on the new reader's geographic location, mood, or consumption habits.
 In fact, most texts we consume today come to us in such a computationally constructed way.
 The front page of the *New York Times* viewed in Beijing will differ from that viewed in New York.
 The two "pages" or